'The Government cannot ignore this': Greens call for ministers to step in as occupation at Ihumātao grows

 "Don't feel compelled to follow them.
 We are working to a plan.
 Let's deliver our korero with love."

+She said police had allowed the group to take over one of the paddocks.

+"This decision was made on safety grounds given the current numbers at the site, and in anticipation of further people arriving over the weekend."

-SOUL have been occupying the site for three years but the situation escalated this week as Fletcher Building sought to begin building the houses.
+SOUL (Save Our Unique Landscape) have been occupying the site for three years but the situation escalated this week as Fletcher Building sought to begin building the houses.
 They are doing so with the local iwi's blessing.
 However, the SOUL group, which includes mana whenua, say it was unfairly confiscated in 1863 and they want it to be turned into a public space.

 A major support operation has begun at the stonefields, with a makeshift kitchen dishing out chicken sandwiches in foil trays, fresh fruit, water bottles, and biscuits.
 Firewood was being dropped off to refuel smouldering cooking fires, and a pile of blankets was being distributed to newcomers.
 There was face-painting and waiata next to the long line of police officers.